Derby Diary #11

-Sara Klymkowsky ~ “We got bucked off, got lost, suffered sunburn and heat stroke one day and hypothermia another.
+Sara Klymkowsky: “We got bucked off, got lost, suffered sunburn and heat stroke one day and hypothermia another.
 I was absolute rubbish at navigating to the surprise of no one.

 Something happens to flesh when it’s constantly pounded, and the pain of my legs Day 3 or 4 on a jackhammer trotter was hard to ignore.
 That kind of constant pain plays tricks with your mind; but it also passes, and I had so many favourite moments that will stay with me forever.
 The quiet and cool morning legs on fresh horses.
 A mid-race bath in the river.
-A golden dog that followed our team along for many kilometers.
-The strange feeling of still being on horse-back even when you’re tucked warm inside your sleeping bag at night.
+A golden dog that followed our team along for many kilometres.
+The strange feeling of still being on horseback even when you’re tucked warm inside your sleeping bag at night.

 I had the best team that came together out on the steppe.
 Catriona and Uma made the experience for me.
 Wonderful people with incredible horse skills and temperament.
 I learned so much from them, and since the race, we try to travel together or see each other when we can.
 Most of the Mongol Derby is stories and experiences that you keep in your memory, but the true friendships that extend beyond the race are absolutely priceless.

 One rainy cold day, brave Catriona jumped on a feisty horse and was injured.
 We stayed inside, waiting for the medic to come attend to Catriona, watching team after team pass us by.
 The woman who lived there helped us get tea and warm up.
 We were joking around; she was trying on my helmet, communicating with hand gestures.
 She took such good care of us, body and spirit.
 Looking back it was less the race itself, and more the people you met, and Mongolia, period.
 It explains why I’ve been back again and again.”